chrisxfire/chrisxfire.github.io/content/notes/itil-4/general-management-practices/Continual improvement ITIL 4 Practice Guide.md

 * the effectiveness of service governance as well as management controls
 * the interfaces between the organization and its partner and supplier network
 * the demand for products and services.
-* Once received, feedback can be analysed to identify and validate improvement opportunities, risks, or issues.
+* Once received, feedback can be analyzed to identify and validate improvement opportunities, risks, or issues.

 ### 2.2.1 Involving service consumers